||Engineering Leadership Opportunities

 The Space Telescope Science Institute (STScI) is an operations center for NASA’s current and future flagship science observatories, including the Hubble Space Telescope, the James Webb Space Telescope, and the Wide-Field Infrared Survey Telescope.
 STScI

 supports multiple aspects of operations and development as well as data distribution to the astronomical community and the world via the Mikulski Archive for Space Telescopes (MAST).
 STScI is looking for

+business and personnel.
 The new divisions are focused in the following areas:

 - Developing, maintaining and operating the systems used to plan and schedule the astronomical observations made by the science missions at STScI.

 - Managing the data management systems that support the science observations of its missions and the MAST archive, and developing and operating the requisite tools and systems.

 - Supplying the systems engineering that supports the development and operations of its missions, for integrating and testing those systems, and for conducting the flight operations of its missions.

 STScI is strongly committed to developing and maintaining a dynamic, diverse, and inclusive workplace that enables innovation as well as scientific and technical excellence.
 We reflect that commitment in strongly encouraging women, minorities, veterans,